 How to Make a Homemade Catapult

-This was much easier to build than I expected.
+Making a homemade catapult is an easy project to do with your kids this weekend!
 All we had to do was gather our supplies and follow the directions.

 2 ink pens